akhil4674/Blowing-the-Cup/content/About Me/1732923295861-Sooo..-What-do-you-want-to-know-?-👀/index.md

 {{< timelineItem icon="mug-hot" header="Work Experience 👨🏻‍💻 " badge="Robert Bosch GmbH " subheader="Intern" >}}
 <ul>
-<li>I’m working with semiconductor with focus in MEMS technology.
-I currently work at Bosch Semiconductor WaferFab,🤖 where I’m in charge of monitoring and building processes strategies for CVD, PECVD, and SACVD tools from AMAT.
+<li>I’m working with semiconductor Manufacturing Tools with focus in MEMS and SiC technology.
+I currently work at Bosch Semiconductor WaferFab,🤖 where I deal with monitoring and building processes strategies for CVD, PECVD, and SACVD tools from AMAT.
 These tools are  important for producing MEMS gyroscopes and accelerometers.
 I’ve got a deep understanding of how these processes work, how the tools works, and the whole workflow in a wafer fab.

   </li>
   <li>